RedisLabs/redislabs-docs/content/rs/security/access-control/manage-users.md

 rladmin tune cluster login_lockout_threshold <login_lockout_threshold>
 ```

-For example, to set the lockout threshold to 10 failed login attempts.
+For example, to set the lockout threshold to 10 failed login attempts, run:

 ```sh
 rladmin tune cluster login_lockout_threshold 10
 ```

-Setting the lockout threshold to 0 turns off account lockout.
-In this case, the cluster settings show: `login_lockout_threshold: disabled`.
+If you set the lockout threshold to 0, it turns off account lockout.
+In this case, the cluster settings show `login_lockout_threshold: disabled`.

 ### Change the login lockout counter